ESMValGroup/ESMValTool/.github/pull_request_template.md

 ***

-To help with the number pull requests:
+To help with the number pull requests (for regular contributors):

 - [ ] I have [reviewed](https://esmvaltool--1924.org.readthedocs.build/en/1924/community/review.html#review-of-pull-requests) two other [open pull requests](https://github.com/ESMValGroup/ESMValTool/pulls) in this repository